eBay rethinking future of StubHub and classified business

-SAN JOSE, Calif. — eBay is initiating review concerning the future of its StubHub and its classified ads business.
+SAN JOSE, Calif. — eBay is considering the future of its StubHub and its classified ads business.

-The e-commerce company said Friday that there’s no guarantee that the review will result in a sale, spin-off or other business combination involving its assets.
+The e-commerce company said Friday that it’s initiating a strategic review, but there’s no guarantee that it will result in a sale, spin-off or other business combination.

 Activist investor Elliott Management said in a letter to the San Jose, California, company in January that it believed it would be better off without those businesses.
 Elliott wants eBay to focus on its online marketplace, saying that the change in direction could double the company’s stock price by the end of next year.